 How ASD and Learning and Attention Issues Are Different

 There is a lot of overlap in the symptoms of ASD and learning and attention issues.
+And they can occur together.
 But they’re not the same thing.
 For kids with ASD the main struggle involves social understanding, communication, and repetitive routines or behaviors (including narrow and obsessive interests).

 These symptoms are not typical of kids learning and attention issues.
 The narrow interests and repetitive behavior also make ASD different from social communication issues, which can otherwise look a lot like ASD.

 Like kids with ASD, children with learning and attention issues may struggle with social skills and communication.
-But those issues are related to their specific learning issues.
+But those struggles are related to their specific learning issues.

 For instance, a child with visual processing issues may stand too close to someone during conversation because he has trouble judging distances.
 A child with ASD might stand too close because he has a poor sense of personal space.